-We focus our green logistics efforts on three areas:
+In our MP&L organization, green logistics is the centerpiece of our environmental programs.
+We focus our green logistics efforts on three main areas:

 Since freight emissions and fuel usage are so closely tied, our focus on emissions reduction also encourages actions that help us achieve other environmental goals as well, such as improving air quality and reducing traffic flows.

-Ford MP&L has an international team to coordinate our green logistics activities.
-We have subject-matter experts in each of our four operating regions (Europe, North America, Asia Pacific and Africa, and South America), and we have a central green logistics intranet site to assist in standardizing our procedures and communicating best practices.
+Ford MP&L has an international global approach to coordinating our green logistics activities.
+We have subject-matter experts in each of our four operating regions (Europe, North America, Asia Pacific Africa, and South America), and we have a central green logistics intranet site to assist in standardizing our procedures and communicating best practices.

 Understanding and quantifying our freight carbon dioxide (CO2) emissions is important for a number of reasons, including:

-We began to develop CO2 tracking and reporting metrics in 2006 for our European operations in conjunction with our European lead logistics provider, DHL.
-Since then, we have expanded our reporting to include transportation networks in North America, South Africa, India and Australia.
-We have also expanded our reporting to include additional modes of transportation.
-For example, we now include CO2 emissions reporting for ocean freight, using methods developed by our transatlantic lead logistics provider, UTi, as well as ground transportation.
+We began to develop CO2 reporting metrics in 2006 for our European inbound road and rail freight operations in conjunction with our European lead logistics provider, DHL.
+After carrying out a study with Cologne University masters students to identify the best approach, we expanded our reporting to include transportation networks in North America, South Africa, India and Australia.
+We have also expanded our reporting to include additional modes of transportation such as ocean freight, using methods developed by our transatlantic lead logistics provider, UTi.

 Tracking transport emissions allows us to study the impacts of different sourcing patterns.
 Our MP&L function is working closely with Purchasing on value stream mapping projects to help us compare the transportation and manufacturing footprints in different source locations.

-Ford has taken an active leading role in supporting the development of reporting processes for automotive freight emissions.
+Ford is taking an active role in the development of new reporting processes for automotive freight emissions.
 In 2011, we were a road-tester of the World Resource Institute and the World Business Council for Sustainable Development’s new Greenhouse Gas Protocol Scope 3 reporting standards, which cover freight CO2 reporting.
-We have since worked with the Automotive Industry Action Group (AIAG) in North America to encourage others in the industry to adopt these processes and provide relevant training.
-In Europe, we are part of the UK Department for Transport’s Low Carbon Transport Supply Chain Steering Group, which published Guidance on Measuring and Reporting Greenhouse Gas Emissions.
-We also lead a project for Odette to publish common guidelines for freight CO2 reporting for the European automotive industry.
+We have since worked with the Automotive Industry Action Group (AIAG) in North America to encourage others in the industry to adopt these standards and help to provide relevant training.
+In Europe, we were part of the U.K. Department for Transport’s Low Carbon Transport Supply Chain Steering Group, which published Guidance on Measuring and Reporting Greenhouse Gas Emissions.
+We also led a project to produce new reporting guidelines for Odette International, the European automotive supply chain standards organization.
 In Asia, we participated in the inaugural Green Freight China seminar in Beijing, run jointly by Clean Air Asia and the Chinese government.

 For more information on our supply chain greenhouse gas initiatives, please see Supplier Greenhouse Gas Emissions.